 If you find yourself in need of emergency funds, credit unions and banks can provide quick access to the money you need to deal with life’s disasters.

 The Credit Union of Southern California (CU SoCal) is Southern California’s fastest growing credit union, and we’re proud to provide emergency loans for people with poor credit to those who work, worship, or attend school in Los Angeles County, Orange County, San Bernardino County, and Riverside County.
+Please note we do not offer Membership or loans to non-California residents (other than former CA residents who were already Members or Preferred Partner Members working in out of state locations).

 The CU SoCal emergency loan features include: $10,000 maximum per household, 3.25% fixed rate, and no payment due for 90 days.